-- (i) There are no known trends, events or uncertainties that have had or that are reasonably expected to have a material effect on Company's liquidity. - (ii) There are no known events that will trigger direct or contingent financial obligation that is material to the Company, including any default or acceleration of an obligation. - (iii) There are no material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the Company with unconsolidated entries or other persons created during the reporting period. - (iv) There are no material commitments for capital expenditures, general purposes of such commitments, expected sources of funds for such expenditures. - (v) There are no known trends, events or uncertainties that have had or that are reasonably expected to have a material effect on Sales. - (vi) The Company experiences seasonal fluctuations in operations.
+- (i) There are no known trends, events or uncertainties that have had or that are reasonably expected to have a material effect on Company's liquidity. - (ii) There are no known events that will trigger direct or contingent financial obligation that is material to the Company, including any default or acceleration of an obligation. - (iii) There are no material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the Company with unconsolidated entries or other persons created during the reporting period. - (iv) There are no material commitments for capital expenditures, general purposes of such commitments, expected sources of funds for such expenditures. - (V) There are no known trends, events or uncertainties that have had or that are reasonably expected to have a material effect on sales. - (vi) The Company experiences seasonal fluctuations in operations.
 Historically, sales peak in December of each year, thereafter it slows down in the first quarter of the year and begins to increase in the second quarter, driven by the summer season, the school break in April and May, and particularly the beginning of the school year in the month of June.
-This is followed by a slowdown in sales in the third quarter due to the rainy season.
+This is followed by a slowdown in sales in the third quarter due to the rainy season. - (vii) The declaration of COVID-19 by the World Health Organization (WHO) as a pandemic and declaration of nationwide state of calamity and implementation of community quarantine measures throughout the country starting March 16, 2020 have caused disruptions to the Company's business activities.
+While there are recent signs of increased market activity with the easing of quarantine measures in key areas in the Philippines, Management believes that the impact of COVID-19 situation remains fluid and evolving and the pace of recovery remains uncertain.